Tens of thousands flee as Typhoon Man-yi nears Philippines

 About 20 big storms and typhoons hit the Southeast Asian nation or its surrounding waters each year, killing scores of people, but it is rare for multiple such weather events to take place in a small window.

-Evacuation centres were filling up on Catanduanes island in the typhoon-prone Bicol region, which will bear the brunt of Man-yi when it makes landfall.
+Evacuation centres were filling up on Catanduanes island in the typhoon-prone Bicol region, with the state weather forecaster warning Saturday of “widespread incidents of severe flooding and landslides”.

 More than 400 people were squeezed into the provincial government building in the capital Virac, with new arrivals being sent to a gymnasium, provincial disaster officer Roberto Monterola told AFP.